 The Program

-The program / by Stephen White
+The Program [electronic resource] / Stephen White

-The program / by Stephen White
+The Program [electronic resource] / Stephen White

 title_short